 Digital technology has transformed the way we communicate and understand the world.
-In prison environments this means an unprecedented level of access to people, information and services that have previously been restricted by physical location and environment.
-Digital technology also creates and enables the collection of previously inaccessible data and information that could have value for research and monitoring.
-But digital technology also creates new ethical challenges for the justice system around privacy, access to information and the potential for negative unintended impacts.
-These effects and considerations are complex - digital technology has both the potential to amplify the good as well as the bad within correctional systems.
-These complexities are not well understood and there is a risk that ignoring ethical considerations could lead to harm to prisoners, impact on the legitimacy of the justice system and undermine rehabilitation.
+In prison environments this means an unprecedented level of access to people, information, services that have previously been restricted by physical location and environment.
+There are also new opportunities for research and monitoring through data.
+Yet digital technology has conflict aspects that are potentially enabling yet disrupting, connective yet pacifying.
+These complexities are not well understood and the risk of poor implementation/choices can lead to much greater harm to prisoners and undermine the capacity of rehabilitation.

-CSNSW is seeking a collaboration with a multi-disciplinary University team with expertise across the relevant areas to establish new knowledge and guidance about ethics and the use of digital technology is prisons.
-This is an ambitious project that seeks to establish new knowledge with international significance.
+CSNSW is seeking a collaboration with a multi-disciplinary University team with expertise across the relevant areas to establish new knowledge about the role of digital technology in supporting new modes of meaning making.
+This is an ambitious project that seeks to establish leading practice and new knowledge with international significance.
 It will require a research partner willing to provide robust critique as well as engage in research and development with the agency.
 The University project team would contribute to the achievement of three core project aims: